How one small Wisconsin hospital was saved amid a statewide rural health crisis

 In Wisconsin, a private insurer will pay the hospital nearly three times what Medicare would pay, according to a 2019 Rand Corporation study.
 Medicare pays hospitals 88 cents for every $1 spent, while Medicaid pays 90 cents on average.

-States set Medicaid reimbursement rates, and they can range from 81% to 130% of cost, according to a 2016 Medicaid and CHIP Payment and Access Commission report.
+States set Medicaid reimbursement rates, and they can range from 81 to 130 percent of cost, according to a 2016 Medicaid and CHIP Payment and Access Commission report.

 And many uninsured cannot pay at all.